-Research indicates that early identification is associated with dramatically better outcomes for individuals with autism.
-The earlier a child is diagnosed, the earlier the child can begin benefiting from one of the many specialized intervention approaches to treatment and education.
+Early identification is associated with dramatically better outcomes for people with autism.
+The earlier a child is diagnosed, the earlier he or she can begin benefiting from early intervention treatment and education.

 The advantages of early intervention cannot be overemphasized.
-Children who receive intensive therapy can make tremendous strides in their overall functioning and go on to lead productive lives.
+Children who receive intensive therapy can make tremendous strides in their overall functioning.

-While there is no one behavioral or communications test that can detect autism, several screening instruments have been developed for use in diagnosing autism.
-For detailed information about these instruments and the research behind them, see http://www.txautism.net/uploads/target/AutismScreen_Assess.pdf.
+While there is no one behavioral or communications test that can detect autism, several screening instruments have been developed for use in diagnosing it.
+For detailed information about these instruments and the research behind them, see this guide from the Texas Statewide Leadership for Autism Training.